 SSRC

-The content of this field is described for each floor control message separately.
+The SSRC field shall carries the RTCP SSRC of the sending floor control entity.

+In on-network, the RTCP SSRCs are exchanged at session establishment within the SDP offer and answer.

+NOTE: In the case the RTCP APP message is forwarded (e.g. by participating or non-controlling MCPTT function), the forwarding floor control entity updates the RTCP header with its own RTCP SSRC.

 Name

 The 4-byte ASCII string in the RTCP header is used to define the set of media plane control messages to be unique with respect to other APP packets that the media plane might receive.